LarsKluijtmans/nmbrs_api/README.md

  - Username and Password
  - Username, Password and Domain

-SSO Flow:
+## SSO Flow:

+The Single Sign-On (SSO) flow involves the following steps:

-- First get a sso token that is valid for 30 seconds.
+1. Obtain an SSO token, which is valid for 30 seconds.
-- This token can be used to creat an url that automatically sign the user into Nmbrs.
+2. Use this token to generate a URL that automatically signs the user into Nmbrs.

-For details on how to implement the entire SSO Flow go [here](https://support.nmbrs.com/hc/en-us/articles/360013311952-Single-Sign-On-Service-Flow-SSO).
+For detailed implementation instructions on the entire SSO flow, refer to the [Single Sign-On Service Flow (SSO) documentation](https://support.nmbrs.com/hc/en-us/articles/360013311952-Single-Sign-On-Service-Flow-SSO).

-### SSO Token:
+## SSO Token:

 #### Username and Token